What is Orcus RAT?

 This malware creates files that allow analysts to detect it with a high degree of certainty.
 To identify the Orcus RAT, open the "Advanced details of process" by clicking on the "More info" button and switch events display to "Raw."
 This trojan often creates files with "Orcus" in the names, so all we need is to find such a file.
 To make it easier, type the word "Orcus" in the filename field.
 If such a file is found, you can be sure that Orcus RAT is in front of you.

 Figure 3: Files created by Orcus RAT

-Since its deployment in 2016, researchers have been observing Orcus RAT campaigns and the popularity of this malware is still on the rise.
-We can expect several new attacks utilizing malicious software in the future.
+Since its deployment in 2016, researchers have been observing Orcus RAT campaigns, and the popularity of this malware is still on the rise.
+As a result, we can expect several new attacks utilizing malicious software in the future.

 Researchers can analyze Orcus RAT using the ANY.RUN malware hunting service to study this malware.
-ANY.RUN is an interactive sandbox that allows researchers to stop and correct the simulation at any point which ensures pure research results.
-Useful information that can be obtained from the analysis can be added to our growing database of cyber threats to help combat internet crime all around the world.
+ANY.RUN is an interactive sandbox that allows researchers to stop and correct the simulation at any point, which ensures pure research results.
+In addition, useful information that can be obtained from the analysis can be added to our growing database of cyber threats to help combat internet crime worldwide.